randyhoyt/wp-category-meta/readme.txt

 This plugin has been tested with WP2.8.6 and WPmu2.8.6 and WP3.3.1

 == Update Log ==
+1.2.7 : Small fix to make the image fields work in WordPress 3.4.

 1.2.6 : Fix bug introduced in 1.2.5, allowing images to be inserted into posts again.

 1.2.5 : Small fix to make the image fields work in WordPress 3.3.1.